codepath/android_guides/Getting-Started-with-Gradle.md

 ##  Gradle Project Setup

-To use Gradle in your Android application, you have to create a `build.gradle` file:
+To use Gradle in your Android application, you have to create a `build.gradle` file in your application root directory:

 ```bash
 buildscript {